JasonGore/dsp-calculator/README.md

+This is just a simple React calculator for [Dyson Sphere Program](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/), a game that I highly recommend.
+(Particularly if you're a fan of Satisfactory, Factorio, etc.)

 This is just a simple React app that will show you all of the subcomponents needed to make a specified quantity of a specific item, like: